tvlgiao/wpdance-clara-docs/docs/plugins.md

 ## WooCommerce Dropdown Cart

-> This plugin provides a widget for WooCommerce to display the cart at top of page.
-Theme uses this plugin to show dropdown cart on the site header.
+<div class="lead">This plugin provides a widget for WooCommerce to display the cart at top of page.
+Theme uses this plugin to show dropdown cart on the site header.</div>

 ![WooCommerce Dropdown Cart](img/woocommerce-dropdown-cart.png)